 Our children, our cultures and our spiritual musings give us life beyond our own.

 Might there be Life energy (positive) and Death energy (negative)?
 Both are necessary.
 Humans are trying to rationalize or neutralize the Death energy through reason, social rituals (including religion), withdrawal (Buddhism) and mysticism.

 Art and religion have the same origin, manifested in narratives.
 Both are emotional acts of imagination.
 Which arose first?
 Consciousness before!
 Human consciousness engenders religious feelings and artistic needs.

 Science’s advantages are change and improvement.
 Religion has the advantage of explaining the unexplained.
-You could say that science works on reality as truth and that religion works on what is beyond reality as truth, both are dedicated to making sense of life.
+You could say that science works on reality as truth and that religion works on what is beyond reality as truth.
+Both are dedicated to making sense of life.

 Even if one is deeply non-religious and intellectually rigorous, isn’t the quest for the spiritual a necessary path as part of our life’s journey?

-The unexplainable gives meaning, not the known.
+The inexplainable gives meaning, not the known.